mia-platform/documentation/docs/console/project-configuration/project-settings.md

 ---

 Once you have created your Project, you can visualize and change its settings through the "Settings" section of the Console, within the "Project Overview" area.
-The settings are grouped by subject area through dedicated tabs, explained in detail below.
+The settings are grouped by subject area through dedicated tabs, as explained below.

 ## General